mikewoodld/FileMaker/Useful Tools/Web Gobo Library/README.md

 All return the same result.

+While you can have as many/whatever characters you want after that first occurence, the only integers that can be in your "Gobo Name" field can be the actual gobo number.
+So you can't put a count, inventory, qty number, etc at the end of the field.

 You can simplify this script a lot if you commit to only using gobo names that are formatted the exact same way as they're found in the gobo directory at https://www.lightingpaperwork.com/gobos, but we all know that people have different preferences.